Mediaeval villages and manors

 Eastwick and Pishiobury

-The adjoining manor of Eastwick was given to Anne Boleyn by Henry VIII as a wedding present, and was later bought by Henry Carey.
-King Henry also bought the manor of Pishiobury, in Sawbridgeworth, just north of the River Stort which forms the border between Essex and Hertfordshire, and gave it to Anne.
+North of the River Stort, the boundary between Essex and Hertfordshire, were the two adjoining manors of Eastwick and Pishiobury.
+Both were bought by Henry VIII in 1534 and given to Anne Boleyn.
+After her execution, Eastwick was bought by Henry's nephew, Henry Carey.
 There is no evidence that she ever lived there and the property reverted to the Crown after her execution.
-Edward VI granted the manor to one of his Gentlemen of the Chamber The original house, built in 1585 and somewhat altered by Inigo Jones in 1615 was destroyed by fire and rebuilt in 1782 following designs by James Wyatt.
+Edward VI granted the manor to one of his Gentlemen of the Chamber.
+The original house, built in 1585 and somewhat altered by Inigo Jones in 1615 was destroyed by fire and rebuilt in 1782 following designs by James Wyatt.
 At the same time the park was redesigned in the Landscape Style, and attributed to Lancelot ‘Capability’ Brown, the most sought-after landscape designer of the age.
 The house was converted to a school in 1941.
 It now houses offices.
 The stable block, built in 1660, has been converted to flats.

 Mark Hall was the principal manor in Latton, the parish west of Harlow.
 Its lands provided most of the site for the post-war New Town.
 After the Battle of Hastings its new owner was Count Eustace Adelof de Merc (from Mercke near Calais) whose family held the manor for more than 250 years.
 Over time the name was anglicized to Mark.
 Subsequently there was a succession of important owners .
 One was James Altham, Sheriff of London in 1557 and of Essex in 1570, who played host to Queen Elizabeth I on three occasions (September, 1571; August, 1576 and July1578) during her Royal 'progresses' through the county.
 The Queen's retinue was too large to be accommodated in one house, and part of it stayed at Latton Hall which was also owned by Altham.

 In 1819 Burgoyne put the estate up for sale by auction at Garraway's Coffee House in 'Change Alley, Cornhill, London.
-It was purchased for 100,000 guineas by Richard Arkwright who, in 1769, had invented the mechanized spinning machine which revolutionized the cotton textile industry and helped usher in the Industrial Revolution.
-He wanted to buy a house and living for his clergyman son Joseph, and decided that Mark Hall would be appropriate.
+It was purchased for 100,000 guineas by Richard Arkwright who, in 1769, invented the mechanized spinning machine which revolutionized the cotton textile industry and helped usher in the Industrial Revolution.
+He wanted to buy a house and living for his clergyman son Joseph, and settled on Mark Hall.
 He may have learned that the estate was available from Joseph's father-in-law, Sir Robert Wigram of Walthamstow who, in partnership with Mr. Perry Watlington, the owner of Moor Hall, owned the Blackwall Docks in London.
 Richard's daughter Anne had also married into the Wigram family.

 Mark Hall was let to its last tenants in 1893.
 The Gilbeys were a local entrepreneurial family that had to look for alternative sources of income when the coming of the railway in the 1840s destroyed their coaching business.
 By the time they took up residence in Mark Hall they were involved in the wine trade and also owned several gin distilleries.
 In 1963 they opened a new head office and distillery complex just north of the Town Centre.
 Regrettably, following the takeover of the company by IDV in 1990, the distillery was closed and the buildings demolished.
 The site is now occupied by a Sainsbury's Superstore.
 One of the copper stills has been preserved and is located in the walled garden of the former Mark Hall stables, which now house the Museum of Harlow.